The

 Berachoth

-6b R. Helbo further said in the
+6b R. Helbo further said in the name of R. Huna: A man should always take special care

-offering his afternoon-prayer.
-For it is said: And it came to pass at the time
+favourably heard only while offering his afternoon-prayer.
+For it is said: And it came to pass at the time of the offering of the

-Elijah the prophet came near and said . . .
+and said . . .
 Hear me, O Lord, hear me.
-‘Hear me’,
+‘Hear me’, that the fire

-and ‘hear me’, that they may not say it is the work of sorcery.
-R. Johanan
+not say it is the work of sorcery.
+R. Johanan says: [Special care should be

-says: [Special care should be taken] also about the evening-prayer.
-For it is
+taken] also about the evening-prayer.
+For it is said:

-said: Let my prayer be
+Let my prayer be set

-set forth as incense before Thee, the lifting up of my hands as the evening sacrifice.
-R. Nahman b.
-Isaac says:
+forth as incense before Thee, the lifting up of my hands as the evening sacrifice.

-[Special care should be taken] also about the morning.prayer.
-For it is said: O
+taken] also about the morning.prayer.
+For it is said:

-Lord, in the morning shalt Thou hear my voice; in the morning will I order my
+O Lord, in the morning shalt Thou hear my voice; in the morning will I order my

 prayer unto Thee, and will look forward.